nonnontrivial/ctts/README.md

 This project is motivated by the desire for synoptic knowledge of "where are the stars good".

-It would be infeasible to have [sensors](http://unihedron.com/projects/darksky/TSL237-E32.pdf) everywhere you would want a brightness measurement, so it would make sense to have a way of doing inference of this value.
+It would be infeasible to have [sensors](http://unihedron.com/projects/darksky/TSL237-E32.pdf) everywhere you would want a brightness measurement, so it would instead make sense to have a way of doing inference of this value.

 The approach this project takes is to use pytorch to capture the relationships in the [Globe At Night